austintian03/Dream-Diary/README.md

 ## Research Topics

-* (5 points) Automated functional testing with Headless Chrome

 * (5 points) Integrate user authentication
     * use passport for user authentication

 * (2 points) Bootstrap
     * use Bootstrap as a CSS framework

+* (1/2 points) Heroku
+    * use Heroku for deployment

-12 points total out of 8 required points
+8/9 points total out of 8 required points

 ## [Link to Initial Main Project File](app.js)